zohra101/react/react.md

     else outputElement.innerHTML += message;
 }
 ```
-- It is better code to use the element that describes what you want it to do
+- It is better code to use the element that describes what you want it to do.

 ### Component feedback output
 `<output>{ message }</output>`

-- Use React to insert JSX feedback
+- Use React to insert JSX feedback.

-    1. Create a `state` variable `message` and store it in empty tags
+    1. Create a `state` variable `message` and store it in empty tags.
-    2. Create a form to receive input
+    2. Create a form to receive input.
-    3. Create an inner function `handleSubmit` to handle the form submission
+    3. Create an inner function `handleSubmit` to handle the form submission.
-    4. Let `handleSubmit` set `message` to JSX with feedback from the form
+    4. Let `handleSubmit` set `message` to JSX with feedback from the form.

  Example: OutputPractice.js
  ```jsx